EEOB-BioData/BCB546X-R/_episodes/01-rstudio-intro.md

 ## Motivation

-Science is a multi-step process: once you've designed an experiment and collected data, the real fun begins!
+Science is a multi-step process: once you've designed an experiment and collected data, the real fun begins (But remember R.A.Fisher)!
 This lesson will teach you how to start this process using R and RStudio.
 We will begin with raw data, perform exploratory analyses, and learn how to plot results graphically.
 This example starts with a dataset from [gapminder.org](https://www.gapminder.org) containing population information for many